Have you ever felt frustrated, like you were going in circles?

 For the first time in months, I started to feel excited, curious, and hopeful.
 I realized I could make small but targeted changes that drastically affected my entire life.

-The analogy helped me recognize the difference between my Captain, the Divine source of love and light that lives within me, and my Lizard, the ancient part of my brain trying to keep me “safe,” scared, and quiet.
+The analogy helped me get out of my head.
+It introduced me to my Captain, the Divine source of love and light that lives within me.
+I could recognize my Lizard, the ancient part of my brain trying to keep me “safe,” scared, and quiet.

-Instead of white-knuckling my way through anxious thoughts of fear and doubt, this analogy gave me a tool to steer toward love and hope and focus on creating a happier, healthier life for myself and my crew.
-I found it so helpful and inspiring that I felt compelled to write the analogy into a book using the four systems of a ship.
+Instead of white-knuckling my way forward, this analogy gave me a tool to steer toward love and hope.
+I’ve continued learning about myself, focusing on creating a healthier life for myself and my crew.
+In 2012, I felt compelled to write the analogy into a book using the four systems of a ship.

-- The guidance system reflects our thoughts, values, and stories of who we think we are and who we want to be.
+- The guidance system covers thoughts, values, and stories of who we think we are and who we want to be.

 - Logistics refers to taking care of and communicating with ourselves and our crew.